Apply for associate or professional membership

 For professional membership, qualification depends.
 In that case, the membership review committee would like information about the publication.
 Some freebies (such as nationally known alt weeklies) are respected and publish good journalism.
 Others publish mostly puff pieces about their advertisers.
 If you are submitting clips from a freebie, please give us information about the publication, such as a copy of their writer’s guidelines or their “about us” statement.

 In general, this means trade publications with a wide circulation that that are often referred to or used as sources by editors and writers for the public.
 However, some trade publications are “controlled circulation” and are sent free to everyone who qualifies for a subscription.
 Other trade publications are highly respected but have a small circulation.
 Furthermore, some trade publications are highly respected but not widely quoted outside the industry.

 The membership review committee does not accept clips from publications for which the writer is required to write about major advertisers.
 It also does not accept advertorials as clips.
 The committee is looking for trade publications that contain good journalism.
 Examples include Women’s Wear Daily, Variety, and the New York Law Journal.

-Because there are so many trade publications, many of them unfamiliar to the membership review committee, we suggest you include information (circulation figures, audience, e.g.) about the publication with your clips.
+Because there are so many trade publications, some may be unfamiliar to the membership application review committee.
+We suggest you include information (circulation figures, audience, e.g.) about the publication with your clips.

-Yes, you can submit non-bylined articles with proof of authorship, such as a contract or assignment letter/email.
+Yes, you can submit non-bylined clips with proof of authorship, such as a contract or assignment letter/email.